malramsay64/phd-thesis/05_Crystal_Melting/results.md

 as the results from the
 longer crystal melting simulations are finished.

 ![The crystal growth rates normalised by the melting point.
-For clarity a light grey line has been marked at a growth rate of 0.
+For clarity a light grey.
 These results are for both high and low pressure melting, which collapse onto the same curve when normalising the temperature by the melting point.
 ](../Projects/Crystal_Melting/figures/growth_rates_err.svg){#fig:growth_rates}